 To Gómez, “man up” is a detrimental and unfairly defining phrase.
-To many it seems common and unassuming, but for many young men, Gómez felt that it slowly chips away at their emotional literacy and sense of security.
+It may seem common and unassuming, but Gómez explains that for many young men it slowly chips away at their emotional literacy and sense of security.
 To him, the phrase promotes a necessity for men to prove that they match certain ideals of society, and it harshly implies that men who show emotion are not “manly” and thus not worthy in the same way that other men are.
 This idea is thrust upon men from extremely young ages, and it has ramifications on all aspects of social interaction.

 “Over 96% of all the violent perpetrators are male,” he said, extending the impact of the phrase to tangible statistics.
 “It’s not a coincidence.”

 It took seventeen years, but Gómez had realized something on that one day in high school.